Jose Villarosa: Background

 Villarosa served as the representative for Occidental Mindoro in the House of Representatives from 1992 to 1998 which covered both the 9th and 10th Congress.
 He was then elected as governor of the same province in 2001 serving the position until 2004.
 After his tenure, Villarosa was convicted by the Quezon City Regional Trial Court for murder allegedly being the mastermind of the killings of the sons of Ricardo Quintos, his political rival, in 1997.
-His conviction was overturned by the Court of Appeals in March 18, 2008 due to lack of evidence.
+His conviction was overturned by the Court of Appeals on March 18, 2008, due to lack of evidence.

 From 2010 to 2013, he was mayor of the town of San Jose, also in the same province.
 Villarosa became involved again in another controversy, when in 2016 when charges of 12 counts of graft and 12 counts of technical malversation were filed against him.
 He was accused of using the proceeds of the ₱2.92 million tobacco excise tax for 2010 to 2011 when he was San Jose mayor in projects that did not benefit farmer-beneficiaries.

 Death

-Villarosa died on May 24, 2022 at age 79.
+Villarosa died on May 24, 2022, at age 79.